-- Should you invest before the 5th of every month in PPF account?
+- Should you invest before the 5th of every month in the PPF account?

-- Should you invest Rs 1.5 lac before 5th April every year for maximum returns from your PPF account balance?
+- Should you invest Rs 1.5 lakh before 5th April every year for maximum returns from your PPF account balance?

 The answer to these questions is Yes no doubt.

 But people focus unnecessarily on these small things.
-And for many, it’s symbolic of their financial savviness that they are able to invest before 5th of every month in PPF.
+And for many, it’s symbolic of their financial savviness that they can invest before the 5th of every month in PPF.

 I am sure many of you know this.
 But for those who don’t, let me highlight this.
 If you read the detailed How PPF Interest is calculated, then you will know that the PPF interest is calculated every month on the lowest balance between the 5th and the last date of each month.

 As an example, let’s say that

 - On 30th June, your PPF account balance is Rs 5 lakh.